Integrative Psychotherapy (MA)

 Year 2: € 1,200

 The course has 90 credits and will be offered as follows:

 - Year 1 (60 Credits) is a taught year where students will attend at College and supervision, thus completing the taught modules of the course.
-The regular sessions will be held on a combination of weekday evenings (generally 6.30pm to 9.30pm) and on Saturdays and Sundays.
+The regular sessions will be held on a combination of weekday evenings (generally 6.30pm to 9.30pm) and on Saturdays.